ngc6720/rag-audio/README.md

 # RAG-audio

-This project is using FastAPI, Mistral AI and Qdrant to provide an API for simple RAG from audio.
+This project is using FastAPI, Mistral AI and Qdrant to provide an API for simple [RAG](https://en.wikipedia.org/wiki/Retrieval-augmented_generation) from audio.
 It allows to post an audio file (that contains speech) and interact with its content via natural language.
 It is a project made to document learning and experimenting with the tools.

 ## Installation

+Clone the project:

 ```sh
 git clone https://github.com/ngc6720/rag-audio.git